Jahia/jcrestapi/README.md

             <escaped mixin name> : <mixin representation>,
         </for each mixin>
         "links" : {
-            "self" : <URI identifying the resource associated with the parent's node mixins resource>
+            "self" : "<URI identifying the resource associated with the parent's node mixins resource>" }
-        }
     },
     // other node elements...